LTLA/BiocWorkflow2015/converted/workflow.md

 Recall that the alignments have been performed to the mm10 build, so the mm9 blacklist coordinates must be transferred to their mm10 equivalents.
 This is done using the `liftOver` function in the *[rtracklayer](http://bioconductor.org/packages/release/bioc/html/rtracklayer.html)* package [@lawrence2009rtracklayer].
-The chain file specifies the corresponding locations in the two builds and can be obtained
+The chain file specifies the corresponding coordinates between the two builds and can be obtained
     [here](http://hgdownload-test.cse.ucsc.edu/goldenPath/mm9/liftOver/mm9ToMm10.over.chain.gz).
-The new coordinates are then saved to file for future use.
+The new blacklist coordinates are then saved to file for future use.

 ```r